 Are there programs you can attend to learn more?

-While the University Ombuds don’t have planned workshops open to the public, they do offer a variety of training programs and workshops that can be set up in advance within the UC community.
-“We schedule based on requests, and we are always happy to do them,” Kim says.
-“For example, this week we visited a Learning Community for first year students and a fraternity.
-We provide workshops for undergraduate and graduate students, staff and faculty.”
+While the University Ombuds do not have planned workshops open to the public, they do offer a variety of training programs and workshops that can be set up in advance within the UC community.
+"We schedule based on requests, and we are always happy to do them," Kim says.
+"For example, this week we visited a Learning Community for first year students and a fraternity.
+We provide workshops for undergraduate and graduate students, staff and faculty."
 Workshops include Conflict Management Skills that Work, Dealing with Difficult People, and Reality Bites.
 These programs deal mostly with conflict resolution, but can be tailored to fit the needs of your specific group.
 Contact the University Ombuds office to learn more about developing a workshop.

 Next time you're faced with a university-related conflict, remember that you don't need to resolve the situation all on your own.
 Don't hesitate to reach out for support from the ombuds.
 They are trained professionals who are there to give you sound advice and teach you how to deal with the situation.
 Resolve that argument with your lab partner, come to an agreement with your professor or straighten out ambiguous program requirements by working with the University Ombuds office.

 Written by Dakota Wright, Graduate Assistant to the Graduate School Office